Is Horseback Riding Summer Camp Safe for Beginners?

 remove pressure

-create supportive environments
+create a supportive environment

 What Parents Should Look For When Evaluating Safety